AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/architecture.md

 ## Learning Objectives

-- Learn how to ...
+- Learn how to describe the architecture behind Adobe Experience Platform and this tutorial
+- Understand the positioning of Adobe Experience Platform in your organization's ecosystem.

 ## Prerequisites